ConorHogan/Programming_Scripting_Projects/README.md

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/Mode.png)

 #### 3.4.3.4 AVERAGE
 This function calculates the average(mean) for each column/Attribute.
-As I show later, there is an easier way of getting this data using using Pandas "groupby" function, which used for my barchart showing averages for each Attribute by Species.
+As I show later, there is an easier way of getting this data using using Pandas' "groupby" function, which I used for my barchart showing averages for each Attribute by Species.

 ````python
 print("################################")